 DAY 5: We start our day by motoring down the Po River a short distance to the town of Porto Viro.
 Then we hop on our bicycles to explore the Po Delta, yet another UNESCO World Heritage Site.
 The Po Delta is a protected area and one of the most biodiverse in Europe.
 Keep your eyes peeled for some of the 300 species of birds here, such as ibis, grebes, herons, and pink flamingoes.

 We’ll then follow the Adige River waterway to the Venetian lagoon where we’ll stop in the bustling fishing town of Chioggia for our overnight.
 Situated on the coast just south of Venice, it has small canals, stone-arched bridges and narrow alleys, earning it the title of “Little Venice.”
 21 miles.

-Leaving Chioggia, we’ll island hop using the barge and our bikes to visit Pellestrina and the Ca’ Roman nature reserve.
+DAY 6: Leaving Chioggia, we’ll island hop using the barge and our bikes to visit Pellestrina and the Ca’ Roman nature reserve.
 The island’s bike path will take us past beautiful beaches and sand dunes.
 Then it’s on to Lido, home of the Venice Film Festival, mansions and luxury hotels.
-We’ll overnight docked in the Venetian lagoon.
-18 miles.
+After visiting a historic glass factory on Murano Island, we’ll rejoin our boat docked in the lagoon.
+19 miles.